techiescamp/linux-foundation-coupon/README.md

 > [!NOTE]
 >Note: Offer ends soon.
 So lockin the price.

-## 30% KubeCon + CloudNativeCon North America 2025 [Expired]

-KubeCon + CloudNativeCon North America is coming to Atlanta, November 10-1.

-All-Access Pass: This pass type includes entry to all 18 CNCF-hosted co-located events, and KubeCon + CloudNativeCon.

-KubeCon + CloudNativeCon Only Pass: This pass type includes entry to KubeCon + CloudNativeCon ONLY.
-No access will be granted to CNCF-hosted co-located events.

-> [!IMPORTANT]
->**Coupon:** Use code **COMTECHIES**

-> [!NOTE]
->Act Fast - code expires on August 26!

 ## [UpTo 65% OFF] Linux Foundation Cyber Monday Sale 2025 (Expired)